-- 1. Economic transactions occurs: In accounts we record only those transaction which has some monetary value.
-Accountancy is more of a historical record as it records whatever happens in money terms.
-One should not get confused with non cash and non-monetary transactions.
-A non cash transaction can be a monetary transaction e.g providing depreciation on fixed assets, is a non cash transaction but it is a monetary transaction as we know the amount of depreciation in money terms.
+1. Economic transactions occurs: In accounts we record only those

-- 2. Vouchers are created: Whenever any transaction takes place a voucher is created depending upon the nature of transaction.
+2. Vouchers are created: Whenever any transaction takes place a voucher is created depending upon the nature of transaction.
 Vouchers may be of following types

 - 1. Receipt voucher

 - 2. Payment vouchers

 - 3. Journal vouchers

 - 4. Cash memo

 - 5. Contra entry vouchers

-- 6. Purchase and returns invoice vouchers

-- 7. Sales and returns vouchers
+- 6. Purchase and returns invoice vouchers 7.
+Sales and returns vouchers